 *Forensic Medical Exams (FMEs) are available to every child whether recommended by the investigative team or not.
 PCAC partners with SafePath Children's Advocacy Center for FMEs as well as Children's Healthcare of Atlanta and LiveSafe Resources in Marietta.
 Our advocacy team will assist with making a referral for this service upon your request.
-These centers have specially trained nurse examiners who will contact you for scheduling your child's FME and to answer any questions you have about the exam.
+These centers have specially trained nurse examiners who will contact you about scheduling your child's FME and to answer any questions you have about the exam.

 Before you leave PCAC, you'll be provided a booklet with information about the people you met with (names and contact #s), tips for how to help your child and family move forward in the course of an investigation, commonly contacted community resources, the Georgia Crime Victims' Bill of Rights, and an application for Crime Victims Compensation (CVC) Program.

 You are welcome to have in-person assistance completing the application for the CVC Program or you can choose to complete the application on your own from home.
 You can learn more about the CVC Program and your eligibility by visiting their portal website at crimevictimscomp.ga.gov.
 To apply online, you'll just need to create a user profile and work through the application process.
 Through the portal, you can receive updates on your application status, upload requested documents, and submit reimbursement requests.

 Sometime after your visit to PCAC (usually 1-2 weeks), an advocate will check in with you to see how things are going.
 They can answer any questions you have and provide additional resources as needed.
 You can choose to communicate in person, by phone/text, or email.
 Just let your advocate know what your preferred method of contact is and they'll be happy to accommodate.
 We will also follow up monthly (or more frequently, as needed) to see how you and your child/family are doing.

 If you have questions about LE or DFCS's investigation(s), your advocate can provide information available to them at the time of your contact, but for details about the investigation(s), you'll need to speak with the LE or DFCS investigator(s).